shukhratjon717/shukhratjon717/README.md

 ## 🚀 About Me

+> 💡 *"Code is like humor.
+When you have to explain it, it’s bad."*

+### Who Am I?

+A dedicated full‑stack developer who loves building efficient systems, beautiful UIs, and scalable backend infrastructures.
+I enjoy turning ideas into real‑world applications and constantly improving my craft.

-✨ I'm a passionate full-stack developer who enjoys building fast, scalable, and user-friendly applications.
-I love exploring new technologies and constantly sharpening my problem-solving skills.
+✨ I'm a passionate full‑stack developer who enjoys building fast, scalable, and user‑friendly applications.
+I love exploring new technologies and constantly sharpening my problem‑solving skills.

-* 🔭 Currently doing a **30-Days Codewars Challenge**
+* 🔭 Currently doing a **30‑Days Codewars Challenge**
-* ⚙️ Working with **MERN** + **NestJS** full-stack applications
+* ⚙️ Working with **MERN** + **NestJS** full‑stack applications
 * 🌱 Deep diving into architecture, backend patterns & clean coding
 * 🤝 Looking for help with advanced Node.js concepts
-* 🎯 Goal: Become a senior full-stack developer
+* 🎯 Goal: Become a senior full‑stack developer

 ---